randomtruffles/Dominion_League/_posts/2020-03-17-Season-39-Newsletter.markdown

 While there is a lot of change going on, it helps to have a steady set of leaders.
 We will have the exact same moderator crew for the fourth consecutive season!

 **Suggestions?**
-As a reminder, you can reply to this forum post with any reasonably-complete suggestions you would like the moderators to discuss at their next rules meeting, tentatively scheduled for the weekend of May 9-10, and we guarantee we will discuss and vote on your suggestion.
+As a reminder, you can reply to [the forum post](http://forum.dominionstrategy.com/index.php?topic=20176.0) with any reasonably-complete suggestions you would like the moderators to discuss at their next rules meeting, tentatively scheduled for the weekend of May 9-10, and we guarantee we will discuss and vote on your suggestion.
 (You can also still give feedback in the Returning Forms and through Town Halls as usual.)